sumitjain7/iOS_Assessment/README.md

 ## Instructions
 First off, the places where work will need to be done will be marked with `TODO`.

-Create an iOS application that allows a user either preselect a list of given addresses or user to enter their own address.
+Build onto this app that allows a user either preselect a list of given addresses or user to enter their own address.
 Convert the address into a `CLLocation` Object via one of the functions in the `AddressService`.
 You can create another function if you like if there is a different framework you would like to use to handle events.

 Then take the result and retrieve and display the current weather and 5-day forecast from OpenWeather.